naninovel/docs/docs/en/guide/characters.md

 Character metadata properties (e.g., pixels per unit, pivot) are applied to render texture used to represent the character on scene, while similar diced atlas properties are applied to the generated diced sprites.
 When changing atlas properties, don't forget to rebuild it for changes to take effect.
 :::

-Following video guide covers creating and configuring diced sprite atlas, adding new diced character based on the created atlas and controlling the character from a scenario script.
+The following video guide covers creating and configuring diced sprite atlas, adding new diced character based on the created atlas and controlling the character from a scenario script.

 ![](https://www.youtube.com/watch?v=6PdOAOsnhio)